LPatiele/SoftDesign/README.md

 ## Pratical challenge - SOAP

-I can't execult this challenge because the SOAP aplications was not disponible.
+I can't execult this challenge because the SOAP aplication was not disponible.